UNION COUNTY, PENNSYLVANIA

-Written requests shall be on a form provided, linked to this page, by the Borough and shall include the date of the request, the name and address of the requester, and a clear description of the records sought.
+Written requests shall be on the form provided by clicking the link at the bottom of this page and shall include the date of the request, the name and address of the requester, and a clear description of the records sought.

 If "True and Correct Certification" is requested, an additional charge of $5.00 will be added.